yuyangw/webpage/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Ph.D. candidate in <a href="https://www.meche.engineering.cmu.edu/">Mechanical Engineering</a> at <a href="https://www.cmu.edu/">Carnegie Mellon University</a>, under the supervision of Prof. <a href="https://www.meche.engineering.cmu.edu/directory/bios/barati-farimani-amir.html">Amir Barati Farimani</a>.
-Meanwhile, I am also pursuing a M.S. in <a href="https://www.ml.cmu.edu/">Machine Learning</a> at CMU.
+I am also pursuing a M.S. in <a href="https://www.ml.cmu.edu/">Machine Learning</a> at CMU <a href="https://www.cs.cmu.edu/">School of Computer Science</a>.
+I work in Artificial Intelligence at the intersection of Machine Learning and computational biology.

 You can also download my <a href="#">[CV]</a>.

 <b>Research Interest: </b>
 - Deep Learning